openmeteo/loggertodb/docs/development.rst

       raises an exception. *line* and *msg* are strings used in the error message.

+   .. method:: _is_null(value)

+      This is only meant to be called by subclasses whenever they want to check whether a given value is null.

    :class:`MeteologgerStorage` subclasses need to define the following
    methods: